Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 ```

 All client objects created through this factory will be initialized with a default "retry policy" and will automatically perform
 retries following the rules of the policy when transient errors occur.
-The policy can be overriden using the ```RetryPolicy``` property:
+The policy can be overridden using the ```RetryPolicy``` property:

 ``` C#
 // this line is not in the code sample.
 Only set or override when you have good reason to do so